 Lancet, 2, 488-89, 1898.

 Ross provided the last link in the chain demonstrating the complete life-cycle of the parasite of bird malaria.
 He found that mosquitoes which had fed on malaria-infected birds, and which had allowed the parasites to develop and lodge in their salivary glands, could then infect healthy birds, which in turn became malarious.
-Ross was awarded the Nobel Prize for Medicine in 1902.
+See also 5247.

 Subjects: INFECTIOUS DISEASE › VECTOR-BORNE DISEASES › Mosquito-Borne Diseases › Malaria, PARASITOLOGY › Plasmodia, VETERINARY MEDICINE › Veterinary Parasitology